 The comprehensive Forest Careers Programme takes pupils from understanding the importance of learning and developing soft skills in Year 7, through making good academic study choices at Years 9, 11, 12 & 13, to knowing they have the skills and confidence to network and follow a rewarding career path after Forest.

 During lunchtimes and after school, Year 7-13 pupils can use the regular Careers Drop-in Sessions to seek advice.
-Year 7-10 pupils can drop-in on alternate Tuesdays and Year 11-13 pupils every Wednesday.
+Year 7-11 pupils and Year 11-13 pupils have separate drop-in sessions on alternate Tuesdays.
 Dedicated sessions offer age appropriate support on various subject and application types, including academic subject applications.
 In National Careers and Apprenticeships Weeks (usually early March) all Senior School pupils are encouraged to attend talks and workshops at the School.
+Year 10 pupils attend a Careers Day in June to learn and practice job application and interview skills through a series of workshops delivered by external providers.

 Forest Futures Workshops give in depth insights to leading career fields including Medicine, Law, STEM industries, Marketing & Media and Finance for Year 10-13 pupils.
 Some places are available to pupils from surrounding schools.